 So you’ve decided to pack your things and move into a new home?
 There are some considerations to be made when moving your smart home technology and automation systems but one thing that’s critical is not to wait until the last minute to pack them up.
 Each smart device in your home has its own unique needs that must be considered when moving and you also need to research to know how to transfer it correctly or whether it can be moved at all.
 Since Z-Wave and Zigbee are the most common communication protocols for the devices you have linked with your smart home hub, that is what we’re going to be focusing on in this article.

-We’ve put together four basic steps that will make things a lot easier for you when you set everything up in the new location.
+Here are the four steps that will make things much easier for you when you set everything up in the new location.

 Every home is a bit different, so cataloging your devices will make your life so much easier when it comes to re-organizing them in your new home.g.